bvavala/private-data-objects/docker/README.md

 ### Build for SGX ###

-For the contract enclave to run in SGX hardware mode, the `pdo_services` image must be built using the following target:
+For the contract enclave to run in SGX hardware mode, the services image must be built using the following target:
 ```bash
     make sgx_build_services
 ```
-Inside the `pdo_services` images, the `SGX_MODE` environment variable can help distinguish the build type.
+This will create the `pdo_service_sgx` image.
+Inside the image, the `SGX_MODE=HW` environment variable further indicates that the service were built to run in SGX.

 <!--- xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --->
 ## Pattern: Local Development in a Container ##